gwahmp/wmao/src/content/posts/stock-market-basic-understanding.md

 ### Stock Splits

 Stock splits entail the division of current shares into a multitude of new shares, altering the stock structure and providing investors with increased share quantities.
-While the total value of the investment remains the same, the number of shares increases, making them more affordable for investors.
+While the total value of the investment remains the same, the number of shares increases, making them more affordable for <a href="/top-investors">investors</a>.

 ### Rights Issue